sika7/StepArgsDSL/README.md

 # 🧩 StepArgs DSL

 **StepArgs DSL** (StepArgs Domain-Specific Language) is a lightweight, human-friendly DSL for defining task steps and arguments in a clean, structured format.
-It’s designed for use with LLMs, autonomous agents, prompt templates, and script orchestration.
+It's designed for use with LLMs, autonomous agents, prompt templates, and script orchestration.

 Instead of relying on verbose or fragile JSON, StepArgs DSL offers a visually intuitive, line-based syntax that's easy to parse with regular expressions and readable for humans.